liwp-stephen/python/README.md

-This is my study notes for python.
+This is my study notes for python.<br/>
 And this is the first commit to github,